Convert Square meters per second to Stokes

 When do you need to convert between Square meters per second and Stokes?

-The CGS unit of kinematic viscosity equal to 1 cm²/s (= 100 cSt = 10⁻⁴ m²/s).
+The CGS unit of kinematic viscosity equal to exactly 1 cm²/s (= 100 cSt = 10⁻⁴ m²/s).
 Square meter per second and Stoke are both kinematic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.